cnai-lab/centrality-learning/centrality_from_auralized_nodes/README.md

 }
 ```

 This folder contains a collection of Jupiter notebooks for experimenting with network aurlization, training centrlaity inference from auralized nodes, and evaluating saved model checkpoints on random graphs.
-Notebooks containing a centrality (Betweenness, CLoseness, Degree, Eigenvecor) in their names are used for training.
+Notebooks containing a centrality (Betweenness, Closeness, Degree, Eigenvecor) in their names are used for training.
 Playground is a playground as its name suggests.
 Checkpoints currently stored here are those that were used for producing results presented at the [Complex Networks conference](https://complexnetworks.org/) 2022 edition.

 Contributions are appreciated.
 Especially extracting classes and auxuliary functions from the notebooks into a Python module and building a pip library.
 It would also be nice to have more sound classificiation models here :)